 member enrolled with the MCEs.
 The capitated premium covers the

-cost of the services covered under the program and incurred by IHCP
+cost of services under the program incurred by IHCP members

-members enrolled with the MCE.
-The MCE assumes financial risk for
+enrolled with the MCE.
+The MCE assumes financial risk for services

 MCEs are lawful entities authorized to operate a prepaid

 healthcare delivery plan.
 These entities arrange, administer, and

 pay for the delivery of healthcare services to members.